Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 • Signs of Lower Quality:

-• Gaps between solar strips
+• Gaps between cell strips

 • Limited cell coverage